mapbox/DEPRECATED-mapbox-ios-sdk/RELEASING.md

 1. Switch to `release` at a point where the release code is ready to go.
 1. Update `CHANGELOG.md` with change notes for the version.
 1. Update `README.markdown` as appropriate.
 Note that it references the screenshot mentioned above.
-1. Update `Mapbox.podspec` with the version and any other necessary changes.
+1. Update `Mapbox-iOS-SDK.podspec` with the version and any other necessary changes.
     - The local spec should reference the version above, not a branch.
     - Be sure to lint the spec with `pod spec lint`.
 1. Create a tag with `x.y.z` in `release` and push the tag.